Malawi

 -

-WFP supports the Government in responding to emergencies by providing food and cash-based transfers including to refugees.
-WFP also provides cash-based transfers to 56,000 refugees and asylum seekers in Dzaleka refugee camp, in partnership with the Office of the High Commissioner for Refugees (UNHCR).
-WFP is distributing food under the El Niño emergency response.
-This effort, which complements the Government’s national response plan, is supported by donor commitments.
-Food distributions include maize, malnutrition treatment (fortified cereal) and school meals, for around 2.1 million people.
+WFP supports the Government in responding to emergencies, by providing food and cash-based transfers, including to refugees.
+WFP also provides cash-based transfers to 58,000 refugees and asylum seekers in Dzaleka refugee camp, in partnership with UNHCR.
+WFP distributed over 38,500 metric tons of food and transferred US$3.3 million to people under the El Niño emergency response.
+This effort complemented the Government’s national response plan, supported by donor commitments.
+Food distributions included maize, malnutrition treatment (fortified cereal) and school meals, for around 1.6 million people.

 -